fehlhabers/versed/README.md

 ## How it works

 Versed is a lightweight approach to versioning, which basically replaces variables in text files in a given folder and puts the output in a different folder.
-The current version supports 2 parts as it's common with a name and version, although this is likely to become more generic.

 Versed uses a `versed.yml` file to configure the variables to replace.